Biblically Responsible Investing

 Are you ready to join the Biblically Responsible Investing movement?
 Here’s what you need to know.

 Biblically inspired investing is a branch of faith-based investing.
 In faith-based investing, you invest in accordance with your religious beliefs.
 For Biblically inspired investors, the faith in question is Christianity and the guide is the Christian Bible.
+Check out our article in Forbes Magazine.

 You may have heard of Socially Responsible Investing (SRI), but SRI doesn’t have the depth of application that Biblical investing brings.
 With SRI, the objective is to avoid what society views as “sin stocks.”
 The trouble is that modern society tends to take a fairly liberal view of sin.
 While SRI may exclude companies engaged in the tobacco, weapons or gambling industry, it may promote those that financially support pro-choice movements, for example.